Minimal Reproducible Data

 Callout

 What about NAs?
-If your data has NAs and they may be causing the problem, it is important to include them in your MR dataset.
+If your data has NAs and they may be causing the problem, it is important to include them in your example dataset.
 You can find where there are NAs in your dataset by using is.na, for example: is.na(krats$weight).
 This will return a logical vector or TRUE if the cell contains an NA and FALSE if not.
 The simplest way to include NAs in your dummy dataset is to directly include it in vectors: x <- c(1,2,3,NA).
 You can also subset a dataset that already contains NAs, or change some of the values to NAs using mutate(ifelse()) or substitute all the values in a column by sampling from within a vector that contains NAs.

 One important thing to note when subsetting a dataset with NAs is that subsetting methods that use a condition to match rows won’t necessarily match NA values in the way you expect.
 For example